axoflow/axosyslog-core-docs/content/app-man-syslog-ng/syslog-ng-debun.1.md

 {{% /alert %}}

-The `syslog-debun` tool collects and saves information about your {{% param "product.ose" %}} installation, making troubleshooting easier, especially if you ask help about your {{% param "product.ose" %}} related problem.
+The `syslog-debun` tool collects and saves information about your {{% param "product.abbrev" %}} installation, making troubleshooting easier, especially if you ask help about your {{% param "product.abbrev" %}} related problem.